Sugar-Free Snowball Christmas Cookies

 Instructions

-- Preheat your oven to 350 degrees.
-Add the almond flour, ½ cup of the powdered erythritol, and sea salt to a large bowl and mix to combine.
-Add the softened butter and vanilla and mix until a soft dough forms.2 ½ cups almond flour, ¾ cups powdered erythritol, ¼ teaspoon sea salt, ½ cup butter, 2 teaspoons vanilla
+- Preheat your oven to 350 degrees Fahrenheit.
+Add the almond flour, powdered erythritol, and sea salt to a large bowl and mix to combine.
+Add the softened butter and vanilla and mix until a soft dough forms.2 ½ cups almond flour, ½ cup powdered erythritol, ¼ teaspoon sea salt, ½ cup butter, 2 teaspoons vanilla

 - Using a tablespoon, scoop the cookie dough and roll it into 26 balls.
 Place them on 2 baking sheets, spacing 1-inch apart.

-- Bake for 10 minutes then let cool slightly before transferring to a cooling rack.
-Dust with the remaining ¼ cup of powdered erythritol (a fine-mesh sieve) works well for this) and top each one with a dried cranberry.26 dried cranberries
+- Bake for 10 minutes and then let them cool slightly before transferring to a cooling rack.
+Dust with a little extra powdered erythritol (a fine-mesh sieve works well for this) and top each one with a dried cranberry.26 dried cranberries

 Notes